oracle/node-oracledb/doc/api.md

 #### The Add-on Name

-For every connection, the Oracle Database `V$SESSION_CONNECT_INFO` view shows the version of node-oracledb in use.
+The Oracle Database `V$SESSION_CONNECT_INFO` view shows the version of node-oracledb in use.
 This allows DBAs to verify that applications are using the desired add-on version.
 For example, a DBA might see:

 ```
 SQL> SELECT UNIQUE sid, client_driver